 As mentioned earlier, the Near protocol uses a PoS system.
 Nodes interested in becoming transaction validators stake their NEAR tokens to be considered for participation.
 Token holders may also delegate their stake to their chosen validator if they do not wish to operate a node.

 Generally, validators with larger stakes hold more influence in the consensus process.
 Validators on Near are chosen via an auction system and are chosen at every epoch, typically at a 12-hour interval.

 A Bridge Between NEAR and Ethereum

-NEAR’s core developer team wanted to design a smart contract that would perform the function of allowing tokens to flow freely between Ethereum, NEAR, and other projects.
-The team’s vision entailed building a tool that allowed assets to exist on both NEAR and Ethereum, creating a multi-chain Web3 user experience.
+NEAR’s core developer team wanted to design a smart contract that would allow tokens to flow freely between Ethereum, NEAR, and other projects.
+The team’s vision entailed building a tool that allowed assets to existing on both NEAR and Ethereum, creating a multi-chain Web3 user experience.

 To accomplish this, the team would need to create a bridge that would be completely decentralized, and accessible to anyone at any given time.
 Enters Rainbow Bridge!

-Much like the name suggests, the Rainbow bridge allows for interoperability between Ethereum and Near.
-It facilitates the transfer of tokens between both networks effortlessly.
+Like the name suggests, the Rainbow bridge allows for interoperability between Ethereum and Near.
+It facilitates the transfer of tokens between both networks effortlessly.?

 To execute such a transaction, users must first purchase ETH and enter a smart contract, which then locks in the ETH and mints NEAR tokens on the Near blockchain representing an equal value.
 Should users wish to retrieve the original ETH, the smart contract allows them to reverse the transaction and re-collect the tokens.